Database Overview

 • Once clicking on the 'Project Browse' button in the navigation bar, an overview table of all collected cancer single-cell RNA-seq projects will be shown, with the information ranging from unique project ID, cancer type, project hold country, sample ID, sample details, cell count to library construction protocol, the last two characters in the newly assigned sample ID respectively represented 1A - 10X Genomics, 1B - Smart-seq2, 1C - Drop-seq, 1D - Microwell and 1E - Seq-Well.
 Moreover, the 'Sample Details' and 'Analysis' columns in the table will provide hyperlinks to the detailed information of the tumor sample and its general analysis results for each dataset, respectively.

 According to the order of the left-hand navigation on the general analysis page, multiple levels of analytical results would be presented including 'Data Statistics and tSNE/UMAP Visualization', 'Tumor Microenvironment' and 'Functional Genes' Expression' (receptor genes, ligand genes, oncogenes and TSGs).
-All results were shown in tables or figures, and all static figures in the database can be zoomed in by simply clicking on it.
-Attention, several cell types were abbreviated as follows: CD4+ central memory T cells (CD4+ Tcm), CD4+ effector memory T cells (CD4+ Tem), CD8+ central memory T cells (CD8+ Tcm), CD8+ effector memory T cells (CD8+ Tem), Regulatory T cells (Tregs), Natural killer cells (NK cells), Hematopoietic stem cells (HSCs), Granulocyte macrophage progenitors (GMPs).
+All results are shown in tables or figures, and several cell types are abbreviated as follows: CD4+ central memory T cells (CD4+ Tcm), CD4+ effector memory T cells (CD4+ Tem), CD8+ central memory T cells (CD8+ Tcm), CD8+ effector memory T cells (CD8+ Tem), Regulatory T cells (Tregs), Natural killer cells (NK cells), Hematopoietic stem cells (HSCs), Granulocyte macrophage progenitors (GMPs).

 • Search